 Why One-Stop-Shop Consultancies Are Bound to Be Low-Performing

-Not long ago, I had a lengthy chat with an owner of a one-stop-shop (OSS) boutique consultancy.
+Not long ago, I had a lengthy chat with the owner of a one-stop-shop (OSS) boutique consultancy.
 This firm offers services ranging from bookkeeping and accounting to tax and financial advice, HR consultancy and payroll admin, digital transformation, and more.

 “Luk, we offer growing and medium-sized businesses the convenience of sorting out a large chunk of their business needs in one place” – that was the selling point.